teletypist/fred-teaches-git-at-foundry/3-commit-names-and-merge-conflicts/README.md

 I wrote this poem for my companion

-roses are red
+roses are red and
-violets are blue
+violets are blue so
-create a new branch for breaking changes or people will be upset when things break
+everything appears to work
 ```

 Before we modify anything, we are going to check which branch we are on.
 We can get this information from our `git status` command.
 It should read that we are on branch `master`: